lj-ditrapani/production-simulator/README.md

   the simulation according to how it is configured.
 Need to let user set "MAX inducted WIP" for round 6 separately.
 Then simulate/generate data for round 6.
-- Auto-fetch dependencies?  qunit, rhino, CoffeeScript.
-  Assume python, java and sh.
-Or use rake or jake instead?
 - Create functional tests
     Although we have unit tests for the internal logic, it would be nice to have user-level functional tests to verify that